DataDog/docker-dd-agent/README.md

     _The important part here is `-v /opt/dd-agent-conf.d:/conf.d:ro`_

 Now when the container starts, all files in `/opt/dd-agent-conf.d` with a `.yaml` extension will be copied to `/etc/dd-agent/conf.d/`.
 Please note that to add new files you will need to restart the container.

+#### Network check

+By default the network check is not included in this Docker image.
+That is because the container's network is separated from the host's, so the metrics this check would collect would be irrelevant.

+If you wish to collect host-level network metrics, you will need to run the agent container with the `NETWORK_CHECK` environment variable (`-e NETWORK_CHECK=true`) to explicitly enable the network check, and the `--net=host` option.
+This option tells Docker to not containerize the container's networking.
+It allows the agent to collect network metrics at the host level.

+Using this option requires a few adjustments:
+* The `--net=host` option must replace the `-h` one, as recent versions of Docker make these flags mutually exclusive.
+* You need to make sure all ports used by the Datadog agent are free on the host.
+Since the container's networking is not containerized, it will use the ports directly from the host.
+Refer to the [agent architecture page](https://github.com/DataDog/dd-agent/wiki/Agent-Architecture#supervision-privileges-and-network-ports) for a list of said ports.

 ### Build an image